kattaylor511/gks-ashg-2024-unconference/README.md

 Due to the limited number of spaces, we require all interested participants to fill out [this](https://forms.gle/DE7sMXLUCzHQhaJx6) application form.
 Only those who complete the form will be eligible to participate.
-Please submit your application ASAP to secure your spot.
+Spots will be allocated on a first-come, first-served basis, so please submit your application ASAP to secure your spot.
+You will be notified via email within 1-3 business days if you've secured a spot.

-To ensure meaningful collaboration, we will prioritize applicants who are committed to making ongoing contributions or highly viable projects and tools that can scale and help drive broader adoption of GKS products across the community.

-**The application will close on Wednesday, October 2nd.** Applicants will be notified of the decision regarding their application via email by Friday, October 4th.
-We look forward to your potential participation!

 ## Project Proposals